depeperwinkel

 Coriander seed

-These dried coriander berries come from Italy, a country with an ancient coriander tradition, although you will hardly find the 'seeds' in traditional Italian cuisine.
+These dried coriander berries come from Italy, a country with an ancient coriander tradition, although you will rarely encounter the 'seeds' in traditional Italian cuisine.

-There are two species of coriander, the wild coriander (Coriandrum tordylium) and the domesticated coriander (Corinandrum savitum).
+There are two species of cilantro: wild cilantro (Coriandrum tordylium) and domesticated cilantro (Coriandrum savitum).
 They are similar in many ways.
-Nothing is actually known about the domestication, not where, not how.
+Little is known about their domestication, neither where nor how.

-The fruits of the coriander are round, sometimes oval, and recognizable by the longitudinal (lengthwise) ribs: strongly pronounced primary ribs and less visible, corrugated secondary ribs.
-In common usage the fruits are called seeds, coriander seed, although this is actually incorrect.
+The fruits of the coriander are round, sometimes oval, and Recognizable by the longitudinal (lengthwise) ribs: strongly pronounced primary ribs and less visible, undulating secondary ribs.
+In common parlance, the fruits are called seeds, coriander seeds, although this is incorrect.

-The fruits are in the order of 3 to 5 mm in size and have a citrus-like taste due to the terpenes linalool and pinene, which is also called nutty, spicy.
-There is a relationship between the size of the fruits and the taste.
-The larger fruits often come from plants with only a few leaves, for example Moroccan coriander.
+The fruits are about 3 to 5 mm in size and have a citrusy flavor due to the terpenes linalool and pinene, which is also described as nutty and spicy.
+There is a correlation between the size of the fruits and the flavor.
+The larger fruits often come from plants with few leaves, such as Moroccan coriander.

 Smell and taste

 The essential oil content of coriander seeds depends on the variety used and the freshness of the seeds, and can be as high as 20-28%.
-About 70% of the oil is petroselinic acid, which is also found in parsley seeds (78%) and celery seeds (64%).
-In addition, coriander oil consists of 14% linoleic acid (C18:2) and 6% oleic acid (C18:1n-9).
+Around 70% of the oil is petroselinic acid, which is also found in parsley seeds (78%) and celery seeds (64%).
+Coriander oil also consists of 14% linoleic acid (C18:2) and 6% oleic acid (C18:1n-9).

 The main flavor components of coriander seeds are: